vict0rsch/_vict0rsch.github.io/_posts/2019-02-17-accounting.md

 |     3     |   3    | [1,2, 3, _] |   4   |       2 + 1       |         $c$          | (2c - 3) + c - 3 |
 |     4     |   4    |  [1,2,3,4]  |   4   |         1         |         $c$          | (3c - 6) + c - 1 |

 We always want to have credit left for later as we want to over-estimate (but not too much) the overall cost of the algorithm.
 In other words, we can set $c$ to 100 and we'll be sure to have a loooot of credits left.
-But we want the smalest $c$ such that we never go bankrupt, that is to say the tightest bound.
+But we want the smallest $c$ such that we never go bankrupt, that is to say the tightest bound.

 ## Application